Devashree21/Predicting-Heart-Disease-with-ML/README.md

 This repository is contains a Machine Learning model for predicting Heart Diseases.

-It includes the jupyter notebook (.ipynb), PDF file created from the jupyter notebook with results and a readme.
+It includes the jupyter notebook (.ipynb), .csv file and a readme.

 **2) Which dataset has been used and where to find it?**